- Representing GBR

 Four years later, Murray retained his singles title at Rio 2016, beating Juan Martin del Potro in a thrilling, and exhausting, match to decide gold.

-Having won taken top honours in London, Murray’s memorable summer continued with his first Grand Slam singles title, the US Open, and the following year he became the first British man to win Wimbledon in 77 years as he dispatched Novak Djokovic in straight sets amid fervour on centre court.
+Having won taken top honours in London, Murray’s memorable summer continued with his first Grand Slam singles title, the US Open, and the following year he became the first British man to win Wimbledon in 77 years as he dispatched Novak Djokovic in straight sets amid much fervour on centre court.

 Murray's formative tennis schooling came from his tennis-mad mother Judy and on the clay courts on Spain, and the dedication has paid off for both Andy and older brother Jamie.